JJohan-work/GalacticAge/README.md

 * Open dist/index.html to see webpage.

 ## How to use program
-* Open dist/index.html as described in setup/installation.
+* Open program by either going to [Github Pages](https://jjohan-work.github.io/GalacticAge/) or by opening dist/index.html as described in setup/installation.
 * Enter Age and press calculate.
 The rest of the interface will appear after this.
 * Default planet is earth, press planets to the left and right to switch between planets and output will automatically appear.
 * If wanting to test a different birthday a new one can be entered at any time.